Omoteeradiance/alx-pre_course/README.md

-I am born to win
+I am born to win and shine